ohler55/oj/README.md

 key is the variable name without the preceeding '@'.
 An example is {"^o":"Oj::Bag","x":58,"y":"marbles"}.

+9. A "^u" JSON Object key indicates the value should be converted to a Ruby Struct.
+The first entry in the JSON Object must be a class with the "^u" key.
+After that each entry is is given a numeric position in the struct and that is used as the key in the JSON Object.
+An example is {"^u":["Range",1,7,false]}.

-9. When encoding an Object, if the variable name does not begin with an '@' character then the name preceeded by a '~' character.
+10. When encoding an Object, if the variable name does not begin with an '@' character then the name preceeded by a '~' character.
 This occurs in the Exception class.
 An example is {"^o":"StandardError","~mesg":"A Message","~bt":[".\/tests.rb:345:in `test_exception'"]}

-10. If a Hash entry has a key that is not a String or Symbol then the entry is encoded with a key of the form "^#n" where n is a hex number.
+11. If a Hash entry has a key that is not a String or Symbol then the entry is encoded with a key of the form "^#n" where n is a hex number.
 The value that is an Array where the first element is the key in the Hash and the second is the value.
 An example is {"^#3":[2,5]}.

-11. A "^i" JSON entry in either an Object or Array is the ID of the Ruby Object being encoded.
+12. A "^i" JSON entry in either an Object or Array is the ID of the Ruby Object being encoded.
 It is used when the :circular flag is set.
 It can appear in either a JSON Object or in a JSON Array.
 If alone it represented a link to the original Hash or JSON.
 If an added attribute it is the ID of the original